-Dyspraxia is a neurological disorder that affects fine and gross motor skills, memory, judgment, perception, information processing, and other cognitive abilities.
+Dyspraxia is a neurological disorder that affects the planning and coordination of fine and gross motor skills; it may also affect memory, judgment, perception, information processing, and other cognitive abilities.
 The most common form of dyspraxia is developmental coordination disorder, and the terms are often used interchangeably.
 Because it can affect so many different areas of the brain and body, dyspraxia takes different forms in different people.

-Dyspraxia is recognized in early childhood, continues into adulthood, and though it can be a singular condition, it often coexists with other disorders, such as ADHD, dyslexia, and autism.
-Although dyspraxia is not a learning disorder, it affects the ability to learn and to participate fully in routine academic, social, and professional activities.
+Dyspraxia is often recognized in early childhood when a child experiences a delay in achieving normal motor milestones (such as sitting up, crawling, walking).
+The symptoms can last into adolescence and adulthood.
+Although dyspraxia can appear on its own, it often coexists with other disorders, such as ADHD, dyslexia, and autism.
+While dyspraxia is not a learning disorder, it can affect a person’s ability to learn and to participate fully in routine academic, social, and professional activities.

 Symptoms of dyspraxia usually start appearing early in life.
 Early on, babies with dyspraxia can be overly irritable and have problems with feeding.
 In toddlerhood, the child may continue to have problems with normal feeding and display other developmental delays, such as having difficulty with toilet training, refusing to play with puzzles or toys that require construction, and seeming unable to throw and catch a ball.